deltaray/cloudperm/README.md

 # WORKFLOW

-This sogtware has been designed so that you utilize the different commands as part of an overall workflow as follows:
+This software has been designed so that you utilize the different commands as part of an overall workflow as follows:

 * listFiles -r '''folder docid'''
 * permissionList '''docid'''